meepobrother/loopback-next/docs/site/migration/models/remoting-hooks.md

   app.beforeRemote('**', handlerFn);
   ```

-- **Model-level hooks** are executed for every remote method of a given model
+- **Model level hooks** are executed for every remote method of a given model
   class.

   These hooks are typically registered on the application object using